Even in the classroom, fraught election exposes France's divisions

 History teacher Durox, 31, hankers after a France free of European Union constraints and is campaigning for Marine Le Pen, the underdog in the second-round run-off ballot for the presidency.

-"I want the French people to have control of their own destiny," he said while refueling on instant coffee in his home near leafy Fontainebleau, a town on the outskirts of Paris.
+"I want the French people to have control of their own destiny," he said while refuelling on instant coffee in his home near leafy Fontainebleau, a town on the outskirts of Paris.

 His living room was scattered with school notes and flyers for "Marine".
 A poster of General Charles de Gaulle's famous call to French resistance fighters to hold out during World War Two was tacked to one wall.